All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Light protection: Keep vials away from direct sunlight, which can degrade glutathione

-• Expiration: Note the beyond-use date on your vial and do not use expired medication
+• Expiration: Note the beyond-use date on your vial and don't use expired medication

 • Multi-use vials: Once punctured, most multi-use vials should be used within the timeframe specified by your pharmacy (commonly 28 days)